Location: Chicago, Illinois

 Summary:

-This position develops new software applications and update and modify existing applications.
-Works with the business to customize/update complex software for computer programs, designs prototype applications, implements and tests source code, troubleshoots software applications and effectively execute the development plan.
+This position leverages Salesforce to develop workflows, configurations, customizations, and applications.
+Works with the business to customize/update complex software for computer programs, designs prototype applications, implements and tests source code, troubleshoots software applications and effectively executes the development plan.
 Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.

 Other information: